-- 79. Conditions are appropriate when there is significant concern about the behaviour or health of the student following a finding that their fitness to practise is impaired.
+- 81. Conditions are appropriate when there is significant concern about the behaviour or health of the student following a finding that their fitness to practise is impaired.
 This sanction should be applied only if the panel is satisfied that the student might respond positively to remedial tuition and increased supervision, and has displayed insight into their problems.
-The panel should consider any evidence such as reports on the student's performance, health, behaviour, and any other mitigating circumstances. - 80.
-The objectives of any conditions should be made clear so that the student knows what is expected of them, and a panel at any future hearing can identify the original shortcomings and the proposals for their correction.
-Any conditions should be appropriate, proportionate, workable and measurable and should set a specific time for review of progress. - 81.
+The panel should consider any evidence such as reports on the student's performance, health, behaviour, and any other mitigating circumstances. - 82.
+The objectives of any conditions should be made clear so that the student knows what is expected of them, and a panel at a future review can identify the original shortcomings and the proposals for their correction.
+Any conditions should be appropriate, proportionate, workable and measurable and should set a specific time for review of progress. - 83.
 Before imposing conditions, the panel should satisfy themselves that: - a.
 The behaviour can be improved by setting conditions as part of an action plan; - b.
-The objectives of the conditions are clear; and c.
-Any future review of the action plan will be able to decide whether the objective has been achieved, and whether patients will still be at risk.
+The objectives of the conditions are clear; and - c.
+Any future review of the action plan will be able to decide whether the objective has been achieved, and whether patients will still be at risk. - d.

-d.
 The additional resources required to supervise the student under conditions are in place or will be made available.

-- 82. Although this list is not exhaustive, conditions may be appropriate when most or all of the following factors are apparent: - The student has shown sufficient insight, and there is no evidence that they are inherently incapable of following good practice and professional values. - There are identifiable areas of the student's studies in need of further assessment or remedial action.

-- There is potential for remediation to be successful. - The student is willing to respond positively to support and conditions. - The student is willing to be honest and open with patients, colleagues and supervisors if things go wrong. - Patients (including colleagues and staff) will not be put in danger either directly or indirectly as a result of the conditions. - The conditions will protect patients during the time they are in force. - 83.
+- 84. Although this list is not exhaustive, conditions may be appropriate when most or all of the following factors are apparent: - The student has shown sufficient insight, and there is no evidence that they are inherently incapable of following good practice and professional values. - There is no evidence of harmful, deep-seated personality or attitudinal problems. - There are identifiable areas of the student's studies in need of further assessment or remedial action. - There is potential for remediation to be successful. - The student is willing to respond positively to support and conditions. - The student is willing to be honest and open with patients, colleagues and supervisors if things go wrong. - Patients (including colleagues and staff) will not be put in danger either directly or indirectly as a result of the conditions. - It is possible to formulate appropriate and practical conditions which can be verified and monitored, and which will protect patients during the time they are in force. - 85.
 If, in relation to the management of health impairments or disability, reasonable adjustments have failed because of 'non-compliance' behaviour but there is genuine willingness to manage the health impairment and the student has agreed to abide by conditions relating to, for example, medical condition, treatment and supervision, it may be appropriate to agree further reasonable adjustments and impose conditions regarding behaviour.